nothjarnan/love2d-button/README.md

   end
 end
 ```
-However, I changed it up, like so:
+However, I changed it up for Nothy, like so:
 ```lua
 buttons:addListener(button, function)
 ```
 That's it!
 Much easier now.
+It works exactly the same way, too!
 Add a function, and it'll be called, including the `button` and `isTouch` parameters.
 If you want to listen for normal clicks too, use:
 ```lua
 buttons:clickListener(function)